mflova/mflova-coding-guidelines/python/speed_up/speed_up.md

     You can also use  `prange` instead of `range` to explicitely indicate parallel loops.
     Recommended its use when data is more than 1KB at least.
  - `fastmath`: Sacrifice accuracy in exchange of speed
- - `cache`: Cache the input-output relation of the compiled function.
+ - `cache`: Cache the compiled function into a file to avoid re-compilating it whenever the program is launched for the first time.

  When using `nopython` mode, it will try to parse all code, meaning that no python interpreter will be used.
 If there is something it cannot parse, it will raise an